Two Heads are Better than One: Robust Learning Meets Multi-branch Models

 \section{Conclusion}

-In this paper, we present \xxx, the first adversarial training framework leveraging a multi-branch neural network, which improves network representation through multiple orthogonal branches while keeping inference time and computational cost from increasing, greatly improving model robustness against adversarial attacks.
-Through comprehensive experiments, we first illustrate that our proposed method goes well beyond the current state-of-the-art by a noticeable gap without the need for additional training datasets.
-The efficiency of multi-branch structure and branch-orthogonal loss for enhancing overall robustness was then discussed.
-Our method achieve top-rank performance on RobustBench under AutoAttack.
+In this paper, we present BORT, the first adversarial training framework leveraging a multi-branch neural network, which improves network representation through multiple orthogonal branches while keeping inference time and computational cost from increasing, greatly improving model robustness against adversarial attacks.